logic-star-ai/swt-bench/README.md

 In order to see a coverage delta reported, you need to have the gold evaluation included in the same evaluation path, i.e. download the golden results into `run_instance_swt_logs` from the downloads section below.

+### Submitting Results to the Leaderboard

+We list top performing methods for SWT-Bench on our [leaderboard](https://swtbench.com).
+If you want to have your results included, please [send us an email to submit@swebench.com](mailto:submit@swtbench.com?subject=SWT-Bench%20Submission&body=Hi%20there%2C%0A%0ASWT-Bench%20is%20great%21%20We%20want%20to%20submit%20our%20agent%20evaluation%20to%20the%20leaderboard.%0A%0APlease%20find%20attached%201%29%20the%20predictions%20of%20our%20cool%20agent%20as%20jsonl%20zip%2C%202%29%20the%20resulting%20evaluation%20report%2C%20and%203%29%20a%20link%20to%20the%20project%20and%20inference%20traces%3A) containing

+- the name of your method
+- the inference results from your method as the JSONL used to run the evaluation
+- your locally determined results
+- a link to your projects homepage and traces of your method (to verify that the predictions are legitimate)
+- a description on how to reproduce your runs if you want to have your results independently verified through us

+We will independently run your predictions in our dockerized environment to verify your score, contact you to confirm your results and to coordinate the publication.
+To ensure the accessibility of traces, we reserve the right to host your predictions on a server of ours.

+> The inclusion in the leaderboard will be performed on a best effort basis, but we can not guarantee inclusion or timely processing of your requests.

 ## ⬇️ Downloads

 ### Datasets